|

 rescue members.
 As a member of the Mountain Rescue Association, we

-are not your average search and rescuer team.
+are not your average search and rescue team.
 In addition to what is

 expected of most SAR teams, we specialize in high-angle rope rescue